F A Q

 How do I prevent mold in my home?

-Essentially, Mold is everywhere, and mold spores are microscopic, so there is really no way to prevent it from entering your home in small quantities.
+Essentially, mold is everywhere, and mold spores are microscopic.
+They enter your home through open windows, doors, pets, your clothing or anything that may have ben brought into the home.
+There is really no way to prevent mold from entering your home in small quantities.

 What is a mold inspection?

-A mold inspection is a non-invasive, visual inspection of accessible areas of the home, where we look to identify the presence of mold or moisture issues.
+A mold inspection is a non-invasive, visual inspection of accessible areas of the home, where we look to identify the presence of mold or water damage.

 We rely on training and tools to investigate the home rather than damaging walls, floors, ceilings or other building materials.